UPDATED JUL 14, 2020

 Toronto may be Canada’s largest urban centre, but don’t let that give you the wrong idea — some of the country’s best spots to pitch a tent can be found within a few hours of downtown.
-So, what are you waiting for?
-Pack the car (or recruit a friend who has one) and hit the road for a break from the hustle and bustle of Bay Street.
+So, pack the car and hit the road for a break from the hustle and bustle of Bay St.

 Thousands of lakes.
 Spectacular scenery.
 The sound of a loon acting as your wake-up call.
 Yep, Algonquin is prime Canadian wilderness, and the allure of Ontario’s oldest provincial park isn’t likely to fade anytime soon.
 Algonquin is maybe best known for its 1,900 backcountry campsites, most of which are only accessible by canoe.
 So, naturally, that means excellent hiking and fishing opportunities.

 The warm summer waters of Lake Simcoe offer a nice change of pace from the year-round frigid temperatures of Georgian Bay or Lake Ontario.
 Don’t want to actually go in the water?
 No problem.
-Choose a campsite close to the sizable beaches at either Sibbald Point or Mara Provincial Park — great places to spend a day or two soaking up the sun and replenishing your stores of vitamin D.
+Choose a campsite close to the sprawling beaches at either Sibbald Point or Mara provincial parks — great places to spend a day or two soaking up the sun and replenishing your stores of vitamin D.

 Georgian Bay’s rocky shores make an ideal backdrop for any camping adventure.
 Tobermory and the North Bruce Peninsula are home to The Grotto, a cave with almost Caribbean-like turquoise water that you’re encouraged to take a dip in.
 Go sea kayaking or take a few hours to explore Flowerpot Island, a freestanding rock formation a few kilometres offshore from Tobermory’s harbour, before setting up camp near Cyprus Lake in Bruce Peninsula National Park.

-So this trail’s long — 900 kilometers long.
+So this trail is long — 900 kilometers long.
 That means hiking a section or two instead of the whole thing is easier to manage.
-You won’t find many campsites in its Niagara region, but go a bit farther north and you’ll find tons up around the Bruce Peninsula, and even some just north of Toronto.
-Highlights include Bass Lake Park near Wiarton, and closer to Toronto, you’ll find Albion Hills Conservation Area.
+You won’t find many campsites in the Niagara region, but go a bit farther north and you’ll find tons up around the Bruce Peninsula, and even some just north of Toronto.
+Highlights include Bass Lake Park near Wiarton, and closer to Toronto you’ll find Albion Hills Conservation Area.
 Both are within walking distance of the trail and are great spots to take a rest day — if you need one, that is!